Public Comments on EPA’s Waste Reduction Model (WARM)

-Vilified as the “robber barons of the 80s,” private equity has reemerged with a vengeance in pursuit of financial transactions that exist out of sight of regulatory scrutiny.
-These firms have targeted hundreds of industries, from manufacturing to supermarkets to nursing homes and drug rehab centers to veterinary services and more.
+Notorious as the “robber barons of the 80s,” private equity firms have reemerged with a vengeance in pursuit of financial transactions that exist out of sight of regulatory scrutiny.
+These firms have targeted hundreds of industries, from manufacturing to supermarkets, to nursing homes and drug rehab centers, to veterinary services and more.
 In 2000, private equity firms held about 4 percent of U.S. corporate equity.
 By 2021, it was almost 20 percent.

 Early in its trajectory, the private equity sector was lighthanded with acquiring small businesses and “founder-owned firms,” because they didn’t see a unique brand or product from which to profit.
 However, they are now moving to roll up Main Street businesses with gusto.
 Small, founder-owned firms now comprise the highest share of private equity acquisitions in years.